20 min read

 Add online scheduling to your website and make home visits to expand your luxury salon offerings.
 Mobile beauty services are also a great idea if your small town has assisted living facilities or senior citizens who don’t want too many trips out away from home.

 Looking for more great online business ideas for small towns and your beauty salon?
 Partner with a local professional photographer.
 Create a beautiful website together.
 Photograph special looks and location shots so that online customers can purchase your combined services.

 Your salon may already turn a profit selling shampoos, conditioners, and other hair products.
 Why not sell cosmetics as well?
 Use your online store to offer special packages with your favorite products.

 You’re already doing a great job of tapping into the wants and needs of your local community.
 You already have an incredible network of local partners and leaders.
 Expanding online will push you to develop these skills even more.

 Marketing will be more important than ever, especially if your business relies on word-of-mouth the way most local small business does.
 Find ways to build communities online the same way you build community in your small town.

 We can’t wait to see what you start selling!
-Are there any ideas that we missed?
-Share your ideas in the comments below.
 Want more tips for selling online?
 Subscribe here.